svrana/vranix.com/content/posts/geniveev.md

 I worked on a product with a microservice architecture for a while.
 As one does working in such an environment, I found myself creating a lot of little services.
-Each of these services was first described as a service in a protubuf file.
-The services were compiled into an interface which you would then implement- we were using golang.
+Each of these services was first described as a service in a protobuf file.
+The services were compiled into an interface which you would then implement.
 We also used a tool for injecting dependencies to make creating these services easier.

 This is a long way for me to say that to start a new project, I would